Updated: Oct 18, 2022

-We would like to analyze a simple case of phishing and will look at the following e-mail:
+Lets analyze a simple case of phishing and take a look at the following e-mail:

 What information do we seem to get from this e-mail?